granpino/Pi-Radio-mp3-/README.md

 To add other mp3 files, transfer these to the Music folder and type

     sudo ls -1 /home/pi/Music/*.mp3 > /var/lib/mpd/playlists/mp3.m3u

+THE mpd.conf FILE;

+The mpd.conf file needs to show the location of the mp3 files.
+If you put your mp3 files in the Music folder then open the mpd.conf file.

+    sudo nano /etc/mpd.conf

+and change the file location to

+    music_directory                        "/home/pi/Music"

+If you wish to put your mp3 files in a USB stick then change to

+    music_directory                       "/mnt/usbdrive"

 BLUETOOTH

 It would be nice to sent the music to a bluetooth speaker.
 If you are using a Raspberry pi 2, insert a bluetooth dongle int the USB slot.
 Go to the raspberry desktop and click on the bluetooth icon then add device.
 Select your bluetooth speaker and pair.
 Some speakers will require a password, sometimes 0000.
 You will need a mouse to righ-click on the speaker icon on the menu to connect.